Making Gary Count

 “What’s that?”
 Beez said.

-“Anyone knowingly aiding someone a witch’s targets is putting their own wellbeing at risk,” Gary said.
+“Anyone knowingly aiding someone a witch’s targets are putting their own well-being at risk,” Gary said.
 “And, Beez, that’s you.”

 “Like I said, Gary,” Beez said, “”Don’t worry about me, worry about yourself and your mom and dad.”